Marcussy34/solana-mega/backend/Next_Steps.md

     *   Checks if `last_task_timestamp` is recent enough.
 If yes, do nothing or update state.
 If no, call `record_miss` logic internally.

 2.  **`harvest_and_distribute` Instruction:**
-    *   Called periodically by Cron/etc.
+    *   Called periodically by Cron/etc. (USE node-cron)
     *   Performs CPI calls to `harvest()` on integrated DeFi protocols.
     *   Updates internal `accrued_yield` tracking (maybe pool-based before distribution).